 Book 3 in the Hawaiian Holidays Series

 Maribelle has always been unlucky in love.
 Bad relationships, bad men, just nothing good.
 The latest guy is her fiancé, who she found cheating on her at the chapel with her cousin.
 After dumping him at the altar, Maribelle swears off love.
 To mend her broken heart she goes to Hawaii to visit her friends Eddie and Sophia.
-She never expected Damon and Alex to follow her with seduction on their minds, and she never expected them to want forever.
+She never expected Damon Walters and Alex Santiago to follow her with seduction on their minds, and she never expected them to want forever.

 Damon and Alex have been in love with Maribelle for years.
 When Damon’s stupid brother loses her because of his cheating ways, the best friends decide it’s time to let Maribelle know just how they feel.
 Seducing her is easy, but convincing her to stay with them is going to be a challenge—one thing neither man has ever backed down from.